Save big (up to $1,875) on small business tools with our free membership, business.com+

 Freelancers should provide professional invoices with detailed contact information, sent dates and due dates, invoice numbers and a breakdown of the services provided.

-15. Freelancers’ work style should align with yours.
+15. Choose freelancers whose work style aligns with yours.

 17. Freelancers’ work should help you meet your business goals.